-The Trust is a common law trust, formed on October 18, 2010 under New York law pursuant to the Trust Agreement.
-The name of the Trust is abrdn Precious Metals Basket ETF Trust (known as Aberdeen Standard Precious Metals Basket ETF Trust prior to March 31, 2022 and ETFS Precious Metals Basket Trust prior to October 1, 2018).
-The Trust holds Bullion and is expected from time to time to issue Baskets in exchange for deposits of Bullion and to distribute Bullion in connection with redemptions of Baskets.
-The investment objective of the Trust is for the Shares to reflect the performance of the prices of physical gold, silver, platinum and palladium in the proportions held by the Trust, less the Trust's expenses.
-The Sponsor believes that, for many investors, the Shares represent a cost-effective investment relative to traditional means of investing in Bullion.
-The material terms of the Trust Agreement are discussed under "Description of the Trust Agreement."
+The Trust is a common law trust, formed on July 20, 2009 under New York law pursuant to the Trust Agreement The name of the Trust is abrdn Silver ETF Trust (known as Aberdeen Standard Silver ETF Trust prior to March 31, 2022 and ETFS Silver Trust prior to October 1, 2018).
+The Trust holds silver and is expected from time to time to issue Baskets in exchange for deposits of silver and to distribute silver in connection with redemptions of Baskets.
+The investment objective of the Trust is for the Shares to reflect the performance of the price of physical silver, less the Trust's expenses.
+The Sponsor believes that, for many investors, the Shares represent a cost-effective investment relative to traditional means of investing in silver.
+The material terms of the Trust.
+Agreement are discussed under "Description of the Trust Agreement."
 The Shares represent units of fractional undivided beneficial interest in and ownership of the Trust.
 The Trust is not managed like a corporation or an active investment vehicle.
-The Bullion held by the Trust will only be delivered to pay the Sponsor's Fee, distributed to Authorized Participants in connection with the redemption of Baskets or sold (1) on an as-needed basis to pay Trust expenses not assumed by the Sponsor, (2) in the event the Trust terminates and liquidates its assets, or (3) as otherwise required by law or regulation.
-The delivery or sale of Bullion to pay fees and expenses by the Trust is a taxable event to Shareholders.
+The silver held by the Trust will only be delivered to pay the Sponsor's Fee, distributed to Authorized Participants in connection with the redemption of Baskets or sold (1) on an as-needed basis to pay Trust expenses not assumed by the Sponsor, (2) in the event the Trust terminates and liquidates its assets, or (3) as otherwise required by law or regulation.
+The delivery or sale of silver to pay fees and expenses by the Trust is a taxable event to Shareholders.
 See "United States Federal Income Tax Consequences-Taxation of US Shareholders."

 The Trust is not registered as an investment company under the Investment Company Act of 1940 and is not required to register under such act.
 The Trust does not hold or trade in commodity futures contracts, "commodity interests" or any other instruments regulated by the CEA, as administered by the CFTC or NFA.
-The Trust is not a commodity pool for purposes of the CEA, and neither the Sponsor nor the Trustee is subject to regulation as a commodity pool operator or a commodity trading adviser in connection with the Trust or Shares.
+The Trust is not a commodity pool for purposes of the CEA, and neither the Sponsor nor the Trustee is subject to regulation as a commodity pool operator or a commodity trading advisor in connection with the Trust or Shares.

 The Trust creates and redeems Shares from time to time but only in Baskets (a Basket equals a block of 50,000 Shares).
 The number of outstanding Shares is expected to increase and decrease from time to time as a result of the creation and redemption of Baskets.
-The creation and redemption of Baskets requires the delivery to the Trust or the distribution by the Trust of the amount of Bullion and any cash represented by the Baskets being created or redeemed.
-The total amount of Bullion and any cash required for the creation of Baskets is based on the combined NAV of the number of Baskets being created or redeemed.
-The initial amount of Bullion required for deposit with the Trust to create Shares was 1,500 ounces of gold, 55,000 ounces of silver, 200 ounces of platinum and 300 ounces of palladium per Basket.
-The number of ounces of Bullion required to create a Basket or to be delivered upon a redemption of a Basket gradually and proportionally decreases over time.
-This is because the Shares comprising a Basket represent a decreasing amount of Bullion due to the delivery or sale of the Trust's Bullion to pay the Sponsor's Fee or the Trust's expenses not assumed by the Sponsor.
-Baskets may be created or redeemed only by Authorized Participants, who pay the Trustee a transaction fee of \$500 for each order to create or redeem Baskets.
+The creation and redemption of Baskets requires the delivery to the Trust or the distribution by the Trust of the amount of silver and any cash represented by the Baskets being created or redeemed.
+The total amount of silver and any cash required for the creation of Baskets is based on the combined NAV of the number of Baskets being created or redeemed.
+The number of ounces of silver required to create a Basket or to be delivered upon a redemption of a Basket gradually decreases over time.
+This is because the Shares comprising a Basket represent a decreasing amount of silver due to the delivery or sale of the Trust's silver to pay the Sponsor's Fee or the Trust's expenses not assumed by the Sponsor.
+Baskets may be created or redeemed only by Authorized Participants, who pay a transaction fee of \$500 for each order to create or redeem Baskets.
 Authorized Participants may sell to other investors all or part of the Shares included in the Baskets they purchase from the Trust.
-See "Plan of Distribution"
+See "Plan of Distribution."